explicitworkload/infrakvm/README.md

         tailscale status

-    (it should look like the following)
+    (it should look similar to the following)

         [lab-user@bastion-zrphd infrakvm]$ tailscale status
         100.60.0.1      bastion-zrphd         bastion.bncnbc.ts.net  linux    -